1. Introduction: The Excitement of Buzzbait Fishing for Bass

 5.2 Day-of-Event Routines & Run-and-Gun Tactics

-- As the sun rises, switch to heavier heads and darker skirt combos; work mid‑depth structure.
+As the sun climbs, switch to heavier heads and darker skirt combinations, working mid-depth structures as activity decreases.

-- Return to shallow cover with your loudest blade/skirt combo—pressure often pushes fish back to safety zones.
+Revisit shallow cover with your loudest blade/skirt setup—often, pressure pushes the fish back to safer zones before the day ends.

 5.3 Mental Game & Decision-Making

-Solid data and real angler experiences reinforce every tactic we’ve covered.
+Valuable data and real angler experiences reinforce the tactics discussed throughout this guide.

 6.1 Lurebolt Angler Community Data